What is it like to study this course and how will I be assessed?

 Learners will be given the opportunity to develop a sound level of competence in the use of counselling skills with a particular emphasis on how they can be used in day to day situations.
 Successful completion can lead to progression onto the Level 4 Diploma in Therapeutic Counselling and a wide range of courses in Health and Social Care.
 It has been accredited onto the Qualifications and Credit Framework.

-Please click here to view the Exeter College counselling booklet or click here to the view the fee payment arrangements for 2017-2018 document.
+Please click here to the view the fee payment arrangements for 2017-2018 document.

 The Award is internally assessed and externally moderated.
 Each candidate is required to create a portfolio of evidence which shows that they’ve met the standards associate with each unit.
 An assignment paper set and marked by NCFE is also part of the assessment process.